Educational Explainer

 Does ThriveTalk offer online ketamine therapy?

 No. ThriveTalk's network is made up of licensed talk-therapy clinicians (LMFTs, LCSWs, LPCCs, psychologists).
 None of them are medical prescribers, so we do not prescribe, supply, or administer ketamine.
-This page is an educational explainer on how online ketamine services work — not a referral or service offering.
-If you're looking for talk therapy for depression, anxiety, or other concerns, see [online therapy](/online-therapy).
+This page is an educational explainer on how online ketamine services work, not a referral or service offering.

 Is online ketamine therapy FDA-approved?

-Esketamine (Spravato), a nasal-spray form of ketamine, is FDA-approved for treatment-resistant depression but only when administered in a certified clinic under a REMS program — there is no at-home Spravato.
-Racemic ketamine, the form most online clinics use, is approved as an anesthetic; its use for depression, anxiety, or PTSD is off-label.
-The FDA has not approved compounded oral ketamine for any psychiatric use, and in 2023 issued a specific advisory about its risks.
+Esketamine (Spravato), a nasal-spray form of ketamine, is FDA-approved for treatment-resistant depression but only when administered in a certified clinic under a REMS program; there is no at-home Spravato.
+Racemic ketamine, the form most online clinics use, is approved as an anesthetic, and its use for depression, anxiety, or PTSD is off-label.
+The FDA has not approved compounded oral ketamine for any psychiatric use and published a compounding risk alert about it in October 2023.

 Is at-home oral ketamine safe?

-It carries materially more risk than ketamine administered in a medical setting, because no one is monitoring blood pressure, dissociation severity, or response.
-The FDA's 2023 advisory on compounded oral ketamine cited at least one death and several hospitalisations linked to at-home telehealth ketamine use.
+It carries materially more risk than ketamine administered in a medical setting, because no one is monitoring blood pressure, breathing, or dissociation severity.
+The FDA's 2023 alert on compounded oral ketamine described a patient who developed respiratory depression after at-home use, with a ketamine blood level about twice the level typical for anesthesia.
 People with cardiovascular disease, substance use history, psychosis, or pregnancy are generally not candidates.

 What's the difference between Spravato and racemic ketamine?